shaidrv/shaidrv/README.md

 - HTTP
 - TypeScript

 About me:
-- I am in the Moscow time zone
 - I know how to work with Git
 - I know about team development
 - I am self-checking the written code